rooklift/disorderBook/README.md

 ## Authentication

 There is no authentication by default.
-If you want authentication, edit `accounts.json` to contain a list of valid users and their API keys and run `python3 disorderBook_main.py -a accounts.json`.
+If you want authentication, edit `accounts.json` to contain a list of valid users and their API keys and run `python3 disorderBook_main.py -a accounts.json` (then authentication will work in [the same way](https://starfighter.readme.io/docs/api-authentication-authorization) as on the official servers, via "X-Starfighter-Authorization" headers.

 ## Features